 Be wary of attorney’s who ask you for a large sum of money without a clear explanation of how that money will be applied to the attorney’s fees.
 You may think this is a flat fee and that you will not have to pay your attorney any more money to complete your case.
 In fact these large sums are frequently a fee advance, in which case you will be unpleasantly surprised when your attorney asks you for more money.

 You have the right to have your representation agreement with me or any other attorney reviewed by another attorney.
-If you do not understand your agreement with your attorney, please contact my office at (813) 314- 7152 to schedule an office consultation during which I will review and explain your representation agreement and advise you whether you should sign it or continue the representation agreed upon.
+If you do not understand your agreement with your attorney, please contact me at (813) 293-2128 to schedule an office consultation during which I will review and explain your representation agreement and advise you whether you should sign it or continue the representation agreed upon.